 - Pull request sync (when a commit happens to a PR)

 There is also the shortcut checkbox for any PR event if you don’t care about which specific event happened.

-In this process the master branch is always ready for production.
-The feature branches are created from master and can have several commits before being merged back to master.
+In this process, the master branch is always ready for production.
+The feature branches are created from the master and can have several commits before being merged back to master.